Top Small Business Grants in Indiana

 • Program description: The city of South Bend offers a variety of grants that may partially reimburse eligible businesses for making capital improvements.

-• Incentive: Eligible businesses can receive up to $20,000 for making visual enhancements in downtown South Bend and up to $112,000 for implementing an advanced sustainability project in select corridors.
+• Incentive: Eligible businesses can receive a matching grant of up to $20,000 for enhancing building façades or streetscapes in downtown South Bend.
+There is also a Vibrant Places grant of up to $112,000 for implementing an advanced sustainability project in selected corridors.

-• General requirements: Any business in South Bend may be eligible for a Vibrant Places matching grant, and businesses in the downtown area may be eligible for one Exterior Enhancement Grant per year.
+• General requirements: Any business in South Bend may be eligible for a Vibrant Places matching grant.
+Businesses in the downtown area may be eligible for one Exterior Enhancement Grant per year.

 • How to apply: Visit the City of South Bend website for additional information on these grants and how to apply.